On toric and toroidal foliations: Singularities of toric and toroidal foliated pairs

 \subsection{Foliated log smooth pairs}

-Similar to \cite[Definition 3.1]{CS} and \cite[Section 3.2]{ambro2021positivity}, we introduce the definition for a foliated pair of arbitrary rank to be foliated log smooth as follows: \begin{definition} A toroidal foliated pair $(\cF,\Delta)$ on a normal variety $X$ is called \emph{foliated log smooth} if for any $x\in X$ and any local model $(U_\sigma,p,W_p,\Delta_p)$ at $x$, $(\Sigma_\sigma,W_p)$ satisfies the condition $(\dagger)$.
+Similar to \cite[Definition 3.1]{CS} and \cite[Section 3.2]{ambro2021positivity}, we introduce the definition for a foliated pair of arbitrary rank to be foliated log smooth as follows: \begin{definition} \begin{enumerate} \item A foliation $\cF$ on a normal variety $X$ is called \emph{foliated log smooth} if $\cF$ is toroidal, $X$ is $\bQ$-factorial, and the associated extended complex $(\Delta,W)$ satisfies the condition $(\dagger)$.